kammitama5/kammitama5.github.io/_posts/2021-6-8-Tuesday-June-8th.md

 a lot growing up.
 Not in my immediate family, thankfully, but it's a big part of the culture I grew up with, and have wrestled with for years.
 - Maybe this may resonate with some, but I've had friends who grew up in cultures where it's more favourable to birth a boy instead of a girl.
 In fact, I've had quite a few international friends who, if you got to know them, would say "my parents wanted a boy".
-I had a strange experienced years ago when someone I knew invited me to meet a friend in Silicon Valley, and I was introduced to their family.
+I had a strange experienced years ago when someone I knew invited me to meet a friend (an immigrant living and working) in Silicon Valley, and I was introduced to their family.
 Openly, the parent of that child turned to us and said about his daughter, after praising his son, "look at her; she's so stupid".
 It was said in a tone of resentment, and I recognize it all too well.
 I'm not sure about if this is something that is also a part of growing up in the United States, as I said, but I've lived through parts of that culture where it is hinted, as a woman, that you should not appear too smart, not shine too bright.
 And I've wrestled with that for years, and what it means for